chinapedia/wikipedia.abstract.en/Page/Glucose.md

 The ring-closing reaction makes carbon C-1 chiral, too, since its four bonds lead to -H, to -OH, to carbon C-2, and to the ring oxygen.
 These four parts of the molecule may be arranged around C-1 (the anomeric carbon) in two distinct ways, designated by the prefixes "α-" and "β-".
 When a glucopyranose molecule is drawn in the Haworth projection, the designation "α-" means that the hydroxyl group attached to C-1 and the -CH₂OH group at C-5 lies on opposite sides of the ring's plane (a _trans_ arrangement), while "β-" means that they are on the same side of the plane (a _cis_ arrangement).
 Therefore, the open-chain isomer -glucose gives rise to four distinct cyclic isomers: α--glucopyranose, β--glucopyranose, α--glucofuranose, and β--glucofuranose.
 These five structures exist in equilibrium and interconvert, and the interconversion is much more rapid with acid catalysis.

-centres of D-glucopyranose]] The other open-chain isomer -glucose similarly gives rise to four distinct cyclic forms of -glucose, each the mirror image of the corresponding -glucose.
+s of D-glucopyranose]] The other open-chain isomer -glucose similarly gives rise to four distinct cyclic forms of -glucose, each the mirror image of the corresponding -glucose.

 The rings are not planar, but are twisted in three dimensions.
 The glucopyranose ring (α or β) can assume several non-planar shapes, analogous to the "chair" and "boat" conformations of cyclohexane.
 Similarly, the glucofuranose ring may assume several shapes, analogous to the "envelope" conformations of cyclopentane.